mohammadRezaeian/notes/fixed_notes/2020-11-24-for-me-only.md

 toc: true
 icon: "customize.svg"
 math: true
-keywords: "me for me only customize admin panel edition customize edit this site box font blocks for me only dinhanhthi dinh anh thi custom size emoji"
+keywords: "me for me only customize admin panel edition customize edit this site box font blocks for me only dinhanhthi dinh anh thi custom size emoji dinh anh thi"
 noOutdated: true
-date: 2022-05-10
+date: 2022-06-25
 ---

 This post is for me only.
 It contains shortcodes to create this website.